 4. Intermediate Representation (IR)

-IR is a simplified, platform-independent form that makes analysis and optimization easier.
-For example, LLVM-based compilers use LLVM IR, while GCC has its own internal representations.
+Most modern compilers lower the program into an Intermediate Representation (IR) — a simplified, platform-independent form that makes analysis and optimization easier.
+LLVM-based compilers use LLVM IR; GCC has its own internal representations.

 5. Optimization

-With the program in IR form, the compiler applies a wide range of optimizations.
-These transformations aim to improve performance, reduce memory usage, or eliminate redundant work—without changing observable behavior.
+With the program in IR form, the compiler applies transformations to improve performance without changing observable behavior:

 - Dead code elimination — removes unused computations